aws-samples/aws-sso-profile-tool/README.md

 ## AWS SSO Profile Tool

-The AWS SSO Profile Tool is a script that helps create profiles for all the accounts/roles you have access to as an AWS SSO user.
-It can be thought of as `aws configure sso` on steroids.
+The AWS SSO Profile Tool is a script that helps create profiles for **all** the accounts/roles you have access to as an AWS SSO user.
+These profiles can then be used by AWS CLI v2 to get access to your AWS accounts using short-lived credentials.

+The AWS SSO Profile Tool differs from AWS CLI v2's `aws configure sso` in that it gives you the ability to create all possible profiles in one go.
+Think of it as `aws configure sso` on steroids.

-When you run the tool, you will be asked to log into AWS SSO using in your browser, after which the tool will walk through each account/role pair, giving you an opportunity to create a profile if desired.
+When you run the tool, you will be asked to log into AWS SSO using your browser.
+Once you login, the tool will walk through each account/role pair, giving you an opportunity to create a profile if desired.
+The profiles will be appended to file you provide as an argument or your default config file if no file name is provided.

 Once these profiles are created, you can use them by specifying the profile name as an argument to the '--profile' command line option (e.g., `aws s3 ls --profile my_prfile`).

 **Note:** You will always have to login to AWS SSO using the `aws sso login` command before you can use any AWS SSO profile.
 However, once you have logged